"What do you mean 95% of all rubies and blue sapphires in the world have been treated?!"

 (a) natural and treated or

-know that today it is a safe practice to ask for a lab certificate on any ruby or sapphire or emerald purchase over $1000.
+know that today it is a safe practice to ask for a lab certificate on any ruby, sapphire or emerald purchase over $1,000

-For stones of lesser value or other stones than these, I wouldn't ask for a certificate and they probably won't have one either.
-There are exceptions again... there can be equally high value gemstones besides these 3, such as spinels, certain tourmalines or garnets that can also be sold with a certificate.
+There can be equally high value gemstones such as spinels, certain tourmalines or garnets that can also be sold with a certificate.

-- come from an internationally reputable gem lab, such as Gübelin, GRS, GIA, SSEF, AIGS and NEVER from a small, local lab.
+- it comes from an internationally reputable gem lab such as Gübelin, GRS, GIA, SSEF, AIGS and never from a small, local lab.

-To sum up, know that heated rubies and blue sapphires are not fake at all, they are natural stones that have undergone a heat-treatment which is very normal for these stones.
+Heated stones, such as rubies and blue sapphires or aquamarines are not fake at all, they are natural stones that have undergone a normal and perfectly acceptable treatment.

-And it’s partly your job to do some research and enter a store prepared with some questions, particularly for an exquisite product like this.
+It is partly your job to do some research and enter a store prepared with some questions, particular for such an exquisite product.

-Even better, go to a store with a good reputation or a gemologist who can explain these points to you and guide you along the way so you can be sure you get the quality stone you want that suits your budget and personal preference.
+Even better still, go to a store with a good reputation or directly to a gemologist who can guide you along the way so you can be sure you find the quality stone you want that suits your personal preference and your budget.

-To know more about these special products, their craftsmanship, quality or background, is to appreciate and enjoy them more.
+To know how to buy coloured gemstones and understand more about these special products, their craftsmanship, quality or background, means that you'll come to appreciate and enjoy them more.

 Finally, if you're not okay with any type of treatment and you have a bigger budget, then always go for a naturally beautiful, untreated precious gemstone in the biggest size you can afford.